MicrosoftDocs/mixed-reality/mixed-reality-docs/mrlearning-sharing(photon)-ch2.md

 ### Getting Unity ready for development

-In this tutorial, we learn how to prepare and configure Unity for applicaiton development, including importing the Mixed Reality Toolkit, configuring build settings, and preparing our scene.
+In this tutorial, we learn how to prepare and configure Unity for application development, including importing the Mixed Reality Toolkit, configuring build settings, and preparing our scene.

 Objectives:

-- Configure Unity for applicaiton development
+- Configure Unity for application development

 - Import the Mixed Reality Toolkit